 Noah has a negative net worth, given that he has nearly $100,000 in student loan debt.
-His income based loan repayment plan is actually insufficient to cover the interest, and his balance grows every year.
+His income-based loan repayment plan is not scheduled to pay off the loans for approximately 15 years.

 Noah is divorced.
-According to the court arrangement he has his kids 30% of the time.
-In reality he has them just under half time.
+According to the court arrangement, he has his kids 30% of the time.
+In reality, he has them at just under half time.

 Noah believes in supporting Arizona families of all types and sizes in their efforts to find happiness and create productive citizens.

 Following the revelations of Edward Snowden, Noah became very uncomfortable with domestic government spying.
 He proposed a radical campaign to live life on camera for a year to draw attention to two points.

 - It is dangerous for one group of people to have superior information over another group of people.
 This is true of the information imbalance between Big Data companies and their customers, and also between governments and their citizens.